Sv443-Network/UserUtils/README.md

   a.click();
   a.remove();

-  // This function exports an object like this:
+  // `serialize()` exports a stringified object that looks similar to this:
   // [
   //   {
   //     "id": "foo-data",